+ Bonus Review Questions for the new OET writing criteria

 Organisation and Layout

-So using key words and phrases in sentences such as: “An ECG needs to be conducted as a priority” or “Your urgent assessment is required” helps to focus the reader’s attention on the information which is most important.
+So using keywords and phrases in sentences such as: “An ECG needs to be conducted as a priority”.
+Or “Your urgent assessment is required”.
+It helps to focus the reader’s attention on the information which is most important.
 The range of grammar used in the letter is not directly assessed, only the accuracy.

 This is a VERY IMPORTANT article that you should take note of.
 You can also bookmark this article and save it so that you can come back to it anytime.
 If you have any questions about the OET writing changes, do not hesitate to ask us and put them in the message box below!